 - Citi® / AAdvantage® Platinum Select® World Elite Mastercard®

-There is also the AAdvantage® Aviator® Mastercard® issued in the U.S. As a no-fee card, it earns just 1 mile / 1 Loyalty Point for every $2 spent.
+One exception to the general rule that you'll earn 1 Loyalty Point per $1 spent: The AAdvantage® Aviator® Mastercard® issued in the U.S. earns just 1 mile/1 Loyalty Point for every $2 spent.

 Additionally, American Airlines issues some international co-branded credit cards.
 Some of these can earn 1.5-2 Loyalty Points per $1 spent.
 Check the list of countries here to see which cards are available in your country and what the earning rates are.